 Charity Entrepreneurship is a high-impact career, but fits a limited number of people.
 In the past, we have written about key personality traits, but many people have asked us for more details and examples of people who are a good fit for charity entrepreneurship.
-Our most recent batch of incubatees can provide an example of people who are our best guesses at potentially impactful entrepreneurs.
+Meet our past incubatees to get a sense of what kind of person we believe has the strongest potential to be an impactful entrepreneur.

 Why I chose to join the CE Incubation Program: Starting a charity always seemed like too daunting a task for me to take seriously as a step in my early career.
 However, the CE program removed these anxieties, acting as a guide to smooth off the learning curve.
 Simply put, starting a charity now seems like one of the best ways for me to help make the world a better place.

 BIO: George recently graduated from Southampton with a BA in Politics, Philosophy and Economics.
 At university, he helped to co-found the Southampton Effective Altruism Society and assisted in running the Vegetarian and Vegan Society.
 His involvement with these societies and his study of philosophy have greatly influenced his career decisions.
 George now hopes to be able to apply some of the lessons he has learned to actually improve the world.

 BIO: Joel Burke is a serial entrepreneur who founded his first business at 18 years of age.
 After university, Joel became CMO of a start-up, moved to Silicon Valley, and began working with StartX, the Stanford accelerator.
 Joel eventually made his way to venture capital and became an early employee at Gigster (YC/Andreessen backed company) and launchcircle (Rocket Internet).
 He then went on to lead the Business Development team for e-Residency, a division of the government of the Republic of Estonia.
 Joel is now focused on doing the most good possible via charity entrepreneurship.